How to deal with parental alienation — understanding the alienation process

 Parental alienation is a pattern of behaviour in which one parent systematically damages a child's relationship with the other parent — through manipulation, badmouthing, gatekeeping, loyalty traps, and psychological conditioning.
 The child comes to reject the targeted parent, not because of anything that parent has done, but because the alienating parent has made it emotionally unsafe for the child to maintain a loving relationship with both parents.

-The term was first described by Dr Richard Gardner in 1985 and has since been the subject of over 200 empirical studies across 10 languages.
-The modern diagnostic standard is the Bernet Five-Factor Model (2020), which requires all five of: contact refusal, a previously positive relationship, no abuse by the rejected parent, alienating behaviours by the favoured parent, and characteristic behavioural signs in the child.
+The term was first described by Dr Richard Gardner in 1985 and has since been the subject of over 200 empirical studies across 10 languages (Harman, Warshak, Lorandos & Florian, 2022).
+The modern diagnostic standard is the Bernet & Greenhill Five-Factor Model (2022, JAACAP), which requires all five of: contact refusal, a previously positive relationship, no abuse by the rejected parent, alienating behaviours by the favoured parent, and characteristic behavioural signs in the child.

-Parental alienation affects an estimated 22 million parents in North America alone.
+Parental alienation affects an estimated 22 million parents in the United States alone (Harman, Leder-Elder & Biringen, 2019).
 In the UK, between 39-59% of separated parents report experiencing alienating behaviours.
 It is classified as a form of family violence and produces outcomes comparable to physical and sexual abuse.

 Parental alienation vs estrangement — what's the difference?